davisidealab/MarkVCID_FW/README.md

 •	MAIN_script_FW.sh: batch that launches the main shell script,
 •	mrn.py: script that computes the FW map
 •	FMRIB58_FA_1mm_thr: White matter mask (FSL FMRIB58_FA map thresholded at 3000)
-•	Example: directory containing input data and example of script to run the kit

 # **II.
 Prerequisites**
 # **a)	Hardware:**
 •	Computer with Linux or Mac OS X.